-A PIU Officer will be situated with a RECC (if activated) and coordinate regional public information and media activities.
+A PIU Officer will be situated within a RECC (if activated) and coordinate regional public information and media activities.
 This includes supporting municipal authorities and RMA if required.

-6.10.7 BRIEFING THE STATE EM CONTROLLER
+6.10.7 Briefing the State EM Controller

 The Regional EM Controller is responsible for briefing the State EM Controller (and other stakeholders) about: